-Was released in the United States on Kumail Nanjiani and Emily V. Gordon's 10th wedding anniversary.
+The film was released in the United States on Kumail Nanjiani and Emily V. Gordon's tenth wedding anniversary.

-The film premiered at the Sundance Film Festival where it was very well received, which started a bidding war between Sony, Focus Features, Amazon, & Netflix for the distribution rights.
-Co-creator of the film, Kumail Nanjiani wanted the film to have theatrical distribution, which eliminated Netflix from the bidding war because they're not a proponent in that distribution model.
-The film's distribution rights were eventually bought for around $12 million by Amazon who is a big proponent of the theatrical experience, with all of its films getting at least some kind of theatrical run.
-The $12 million dollar deal is one of the largest deals in Sundance's history.
+The film premiered at the Sundance Film Festival where it was very well received, which started a bidding war between Sony, Focus Features, Amazon and Netflix for the distribution rights.
+The co-creator of the film, Kumail Nanjiani, wanted the film to have theatrical distribution, which eliminated Netflix from the bidding war since they are not a proponent in that distribution model.
+The film's distribution rights were eventually bought for around $12 million by Amazon, who is a big proponent of the theatrical experience, with all of its films getting at least some kind of theatrical run.
+The $12 million deal was one of the largest deals in Sundance's history.

 The decision to add the real-life photos of Emily and Kumail in the credits was suggested by actress Leslie Mann after seeing an early cut of the film.

-Judd Apatow reached out to Ray Romano for the part of Terry after briefly working with him in the movie Funny People (2009).
-He was also a huge fan of the sitcom, Everybody Loves Raymond (1996).
+Producer Judd Apatow reached out to Ray Romano for the part of Terry, after briefly working with him in the movie Funny People (2009).
+He was also a huge fan of Romano's sitcom Everybody Loves Raymond (1996).

-While writing the script, Kumail wanted his on-screen family to reflect the jokey and humorous traits of his real life family.
-He bemoaned that so many Muslim characters were so frequently depicted as overly serious and aimed to avoid that stereotype.
+While writing the script, Kumail Nanjiani wanted his on-screen family to reflect the jokey and humorous traits of his real-life family.
+He bemoaned that so many Muslim characters were so frequently depicted as overly serious, and he aimed to avoid that stereotype.

 While searching for funding, the producers submitted the script to a variety of potential studios.
 Within three hours of submission, FilmNation made an offer to fund the whole movie, no strings attached.

-In the film it's mentioned more than once that Kumail is a fan of the TV series, The X-Files (1993).
-In reality, Kumail Nanjiani actually appeared in an episode of The X-Files in 2016.
+In the film, it is mentioned more than once that Kumail Nanjiani is a fan of the TV series The X-Files (1993).
+In reality, Kumail Nanjiani actually appeared in an episode of The X-Files (1993) in 2016.

 Holly Hunter came up with the idea of having her and Zoe Kazan wearing the same necklace to imply the strong mother/daughter bond between the two characters.

 Kumail Nanjiani was both excited and nervous about writing the script.
-Five years had passed since Emily's health scare but the feelings from the experience were still fresh in his mind.
+Five years had passed since his wife Emily V. Gordon's health scare, but the feelings from the experience were still fresh in his mind.

-Before auditioning, actress Zoe Kazan watched videos of Kumail and Emily to help get a better understanding of them and their characters.
+Before auditioning, actress Zoe Kazan watched videos of Kumail Nanjiani and Emily V. Gordon to help get a better understanding of them and their characters.

-Emily and her mother wear the same necklace through most of the film: it's a gold pendant that has a sun on one side and the word "love" engraved on the other side.
+Emily and her mother wear the same necklace through most of the film.
+It is a gold pendant that has a sun on one side, with the word "love" engraved on the other side.